Wildlife at Borrowdale and Derwent Water

 Did you know?

-- Vendace, ice age relict fish, survive only here and in Bassenthwaite
+Vendace, ice age relic fish, survive only here and in Bassenthwaite

-A remarkable landscape supporting remarkable wildlife, dominated by its ancient woodlands that cling to steep and craggy mountain sides; these are the Atlantic Oakwoods, the temperate rain forests that once cloaked much of the Western Seaboard of Europe, and as with other rain forests its wildlife is secretive and unobserved.
+Borrowdale is dominated by ancient woodlands that cling to the steep and craggy fellsides.
+These are the Atlantic Oakwoods, the temperate rain forests that once cloaked much of the Western Seaboard of Europe, and as with other rain forests its wildlife is secretive and unobserved.